titan00001/fillFrame/Readme.md

 ## Issues
-- Bug 8:
+1.[x]
+Bug 8:
   - event: Deletion of first slide
   - effect: First slide gets time other than 0, time in first Temporal Data of each object takes value other than 0
   - Direct Problem: Inconsistency in animation
   - Solution:
     - Alert user to change the value of time.
-    - Change the value and alert the user.
+    - [x] Change the value and alert the user.

-- Selection using mouse: Design phase
+2. Selection using mouse: Design phase
   - Progress:
     - Added mouse click feature over design canvas

+3. [x] Display Alert for adding object in multiple frame: for improving user experience